glciampaglia/glciampaglia.com/content/publication/go-east.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "Proceedings of 4th International Congress on Environmental Modelling and Software p.
-817-826" publication_short = "Proc. of iEMS'2008"
+publication = "Proceedings of 4th International Congress on Environmental Modelling and Software" publication_short = "Proc. of iEMS'2008"

 # Abstract and optional shortened version.